Tiramisu-Compiler/tiramisu/utils/specialized_models/loop_interchange/README.md

 Dataset: https://drive.google.com/drive/folders/1inZjtVcQtU5eyMF7D80gqO5NS1ToiQ6D.

-First create a folder called 'datasets' in

-	tiramisu/utils/specialized_models/loop_interchange/datasets
+While you are in the directory

+	tiramisu/utils/specialized_models/loop_interchange/

+Create the folder 'datasets'.

-Then, the content of the `datasets` folder in the drive (5 files) should be downloaded and copied to the `datasets` folder created previously.
+Then, you need to download the contents of the `datasets` folder in the drive (5 files) and copy them to the `datasets` folder created previously.

 To change the execution from GPU to CPU and vice-versa, the lines 4 and 5 from the training and test scripts (presented later) should be changed ('cpu' or 'cuda:X' where X is the number of the target node).